These pages do not apply outside Great Britain.

 It seems very likely in practice that the Equality Act will continue for the foreseeable future, even after Brexit.

 What about amendments?
 Major changes to the basic principles seem unlikely, at least in the short term.
-However since the 2010 election there have been various employment law reforms particularly in areas not covered by EU law, for example increasing the qualifying period for unfair dismissal from one to two years.
-With equality law freed from EU minimum standards, the government (most obviously a Conservative governement) may consider some changes to restrict rights under the Equality Act.
+However since the 2010 election there have been employment law reforms particularly in areas not covered by EU law, for example increasing the qualifying period for unfair dismissal from one to two years.
+When equality law no longer has to meet EU minimum standards, the government (most obviously a Conservative governement) may consider some changes to restrict rights under the Equality Act.

-One possible change would be limiting the amount of compensation that can be awarded under the Equality Act.
-At present there is a statutory limit on compensation for unfair dismissal, but suggestions to do the same for discrimination claims have been blocked by the argument that it would breach European law.
-A cap on Equality Act compensation would probably mean some claimants no longer being compensated in full for the financial loss they suffer due to unlawful discrimination.
-This applies particularly to claimants who have suffered long-term damage, or who are in high paid roles, such as the consultant physician in the Michalak case.
+One possible change would be to limit the amount of compensation that can be awarded under the Equality Act.
+At present there is a statutory limit on compensation for unfair dismissal.
+Suggestions to do the same for discrimination claims have been blocked by the argument that it would breach EU law.
+If a cap on Equality Act compensation is introduced, this would probably mean some claimants no longer being compensated in full for the financial loss they suffer due to unlawful discrimination.
+That applies particularly to claimants who have suffered long-term damage (eg long-term mental illness restricting their employment prospects), or who are in high paid roles, such as the consultant physician in the Michalak case.
 Link: Cap on discrimination awards (link to yougov.co.uk).

-EU directives, and decisions of the EU Court of Justice, have a significant effect on how British courts interpret and apply the Equality Act.
-On disability discrimination, see for example EU law: 'normal day-to-day activity' is very wide in employment claims.
+Decisions of the EU Court of Justice, and EU directives, currently have a significant effect on how British courts interpret and apply the Equality Act.

 Though not relevant legally, it's worth bearing in mind that UK disability discrimination law originated in Britain rather than Europe.